GluuFederation/docs-ce-prod/docs/source/admin-guide/openid-connect.md

 - Front Channel Logout [(draft)](http://openid.net/specs/openid-connect-frontchannel-1_0.html)

 ## Protocol Overview
-OpenID Connect is an identity layer that profiles and extends OAuth 2.0.
-It defines a sign-in flow that enables an application (client) to authenticate a person, and to obtain authorization to obtain information (or "claims") about that person.
+OpenID Connect is an identity layer that profiles OAuth 2.0 to define a sign-in flow for applications (clients) to authenticate a person and obtain authorization to gather information (or "claims") about that person.
 For more information, see [http://openid.net/connect](http://openid.net/connect)

 It's handy to know some OpenID Connect terminology: